-You identify something not working in your life, and associate certain habits with this negative pattern.
+You identify something not working in your life and associate certain habits with this negative pattern.
 You make a conscious goal to rid your life of these patterns.
-Yet the very act of identifying something to change, is laced with antagonism, however slight, to the present moment.
-What may look as a promising self-help change, can sometimes actually take us further away from ourselves, perpetuating deeper, unhealed wounds and harmful relationship with ourselves.
+Yet the very act of identifying something to change is laced with antagonism, however slight, to the present moment.
+What may look like a promising self-help change can sometimes actually take us further away from ourselves, perpetuating deeper, unhealed wounds and harmful relationships with ourselves.

 The traditional self-help, can-do attitude, usually seen as healthy, can sometimes be a trap, where happiness is always delayed until some future date when the self is up-to-par.
 Even more holistic and compassionate goals can hold secret daggers under their seemingly brave and helpful surface.

 “I’ll be happy when I’m skinny.”

 “I’ll be happy when others stop being so cruel.”

 “I’ll be happy when I’m successful when I stop being anxious when I finally figure out my purpose, when I make enough money, when I’m giving, when I’m the perfect mother, etc.